Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call

 \subsubsection{Customer Types: Reservation and Walk-in}

-We consider two types of customers: those with advance reservations (\textbf{Type I}) and walk-in customers (\textbf{Type II}).
-A Type I customer intending to check in on day $k \in \mathbb{N}$ makes a reservation within the interval $[k - k_0, k]$ (Stage I), where $k_0 \in \mathbb{N}$ represents the maximum number of days in advance that a reservation can be made.
-A Type I customer can cancel their reservation for Day $k$ before time $k+1$ (hence there can be cancellation in both Stage I and Stage II).
-We assume that there is no penalty for cancellation.
-If the reservation is not cancelled, then he /she will come for check-in in Stage II.
-A Type II customer will arrive at the system within interval $[k,k+1)$ (Stage II) directly without reservation.
-We assume that both types of customers can occupy resources for multiple days, and the DM knows a customer's occupancy duration when he / she makes the reservation or check-in request.
+Customers are classified into two types: advance reservations (\textbf{Type I}) and walk-ins (\textbf{Type II}).
+Figure~\ref{fig::customer_journey} depicts their distinct journeys through the two-stage process.
+Type I customers intending to check in on day $k \in [T]$ make reservations within $[k - k_0, k]$.
+Cancellations may occur before time $k+1$ with no penalty.
+Customers with uncancelled reservations arrive for check-in in Stage II.
+Type II customers arrive within $[k,k+1)$ (Stage II) without prior reservation.
+Both types may occupy resources for multiple days.
+The DM observes each customer's occupancy duration upon receiving the reservation or check-in request.